SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ### Changes

-*we should put here the changes between the sprint*
+**we should put here the changes between the sprint**

+*Sprint 1*:
+- I don't remember

+*Sprint 2*:
+- SAML2 for authentication
+- Automated E2E testing

+*Sprint 3*:
+- Notification System

 ### Stories

-*put here the table of stories committed with references to the sprint*
+*put here A TABLE of stories committed with references to the sprint and story points*

 # General Information about the project implementation

 ## AUTH v.1.0
+(obsolete)

 The authentication it's realized with passport framework, email and password are stored in the database with encrypted passwords and randomly (but manually) generated salt for the time being, since there is no registration process yet.